Olathe DUI Attorneys

 At Duma Law Offices, we understand that losing one's driver’s license can often be just as devastating as a conviction for the crime of DUI.
 This is especially true if your source of income is dependent upon your ability to drive a vehicle.
 If you receive a notice of suspension ("DC-27" Form) for failing or refusing a chemical test, it is important that you contact an experienced DUI attorney in Olathe immediately so that the necessary steps can be taken to save your driving privileges.
 A driver has 14 days to file a request for hearing or they will automatically have their license suspended.

 At Duma Law Offices, our Olathe DUI lawyers have a wealth of experience in conducting administrative license hearings and have saved the driving privileges of many of our clients over the four decades.
-Call (913) 225-8555 to discuss your matter.
+Call (913) 225-8555 or contact us online to discuss your matter.

 Our vast trial experience positions our firm as a force to be reckoned with when it comes to defense.